 Our commitment to safety extends beyond our employees and contractors into the communities we serve.
-Our first line of defense is our energydelivery infrastructure, which we build, operate and maintain to protect system integrity in the event of failures, natural disasters, terrorism or other external incidents.
+Our first line of defense is our energy-delivery infrastructure, which we build, operate and maintain to protect system integrity in the event of failures, natural disasters, terrorism or other external incidents.
 Our employees are integral to our public safety commitment, and we train our workforce to report any public safety issues or interruptions to operations or services.

 Our public safety messaging educates communities on potential hazards related to electric and natural gas transmission and distribution.
 We also offer resources to help our customers prepare for and remain safe during natural disasters and major weather events.
 Furthermore, we provide support to first responders to protect the public and themselves during electric and natural gas emergencies.
-For more information on how we keep our customers and communities safe, please visit the Safety & Outages page on our website.
+For more information on how we keep our customers and communities safe, please visit our Safety & Outages webpage.